Improved upper bounds on Zarankiewicz numbers: Introduction

 \section{Introduction}

 For positive integers $s$, $t$, $m$ and $n$, the \emph{Zarankiewicz number} $z(m,n;s,t)$ is usually defined to be the maximum number of edges in a bipartite graph with parts of sizes $m$ and $n$ that has no complete bipartite subgraph containing $s$ vertices in the part of size $m$ and $t$ vertices in the part of size $n$.
+The problem of finding these numbers was first posed by Zarankiewicz in \cite{Zar}.

-By considering this bipartite graph as the vertex-edge incidence graph of a hypergraph, this is equivalent to the maximum total degree of a hypergraph with $m$ vertices and $n$ edges and with the property that each set of $s$ vertices is a subset of at most $t-1$ edges.
+A \emph{hypergraph} $H$ consists of a finite set of vertices $V(H)$ and a multiset $E(H)$ of edges where each edge is a nonempty subset of $V$.
+By considering the bipartite graph in the definition of a Zarankiewicz number as the vertex-edge incidence graph of a hypergraph, $z(m,n;s,t)$ can be equivalently defined as the maximum total degree of a hypergraph with $m$ vertices, $n$ edges, and with the property that each set of $s$ vertices is a subset of at most $t-1$ edges.
 We call a hypergraph with this property \emph{$(s,t-1)$-linear}, noting that $(2,1)$-linearity corresponds to the usual definition of linearity.
-The problem of finding these Zarankiewicz numbers was first posed by Zarankiewicz in \cite{Zar}.
+Since replacing an edge of size less than $s-1$ with an arbitrary edge of size $s-1$ cannot affect whether a hypergraph is $(s,t-1)$-linear, we can restrict ourselves to hypergraphs in which each edge has size at least $s-1$ in the hypergraph definition of $z(m,n;s,t)$, and it will be convenient to do so throughout.